mchabouu/Subsonic-Wind-Tunnel-Project/README.md

 Current work includes:

-- Construction and assembly of the wind tunnel structure
+- Full Wind tunnel structure assembled
-- Fabrication of the test section and surrounding components
+- Diffuser, test, and contraction sections constructed
-- Integration of airflow components
+- Airflow components being integrated
-- Ongoing mechanical improvements and finishing
+- Electronics and sensing structure is complete
-- Planning for electronic sensing and data collection

 Photos of the build process can be found in the `images/` directory.